Common-Law Sponsorship | How to Sponsor Your Partner

 If you are in Canada on a student visa, you can bring your common-law partner with you.
 Your partner can apply for an open work permit, allowing them to work while you study.

 To qualify as a common-law partner, you need to prove that you’ve been living together for at least one year before applying.
-This is different from other sponsorship types like Sponsorship, which has its own unique set of rules.
 Ensure you have the required documentation to support your claim of cohabitation, as this will be necessary when submitting the visa application.

 Inland vs. Outland Sponsorship Options